 Essentially, the post serves as a call for a formal audit to determine why a “completed” project has failed to function.

 Would you like me to create a summary of the specific RTI queries and replies to use as a quick-reference factsheet?
+In addition, this summary would serve to provide clarity and ease of access to the information contained within those queries and replies.

 The ₹225 Crore Mirage: Why Mirzapur’s Sewage System Remains Dysfunctional